william-rawlinson/Wordle-solver/README.md

 There are two sets of rules.
 These depend on whether the guess word contains repeating letters or not.
 For the function that checks consistency, I will build in an initial check for whether the word contains repeating letters, and apply the relevant set of rules based on that.

 1. For the case where the given letter does not appear more than once in the guess word:

-    'b' a blank tells you that the given letter in the guess word is not in the solution word 'g' a green tells you that the given letter in the guess word is in the solution word in the exact same index 'y' a yellow tells you that the given letter is in the solution word, but is not in the same index as it appears for the guess word
+'b' a blank tells you that the given letter in the guess word is not in the solution word
+'g' a green tells you that the given letter in the guess word is in the solution word in the exact same index
+'y' a yellow tells you that the given letter is in the solution word, but is not in the same index as it appears for the guess word

-2. For the case where the given letter does appear more than once in the guess word.
+2. For the case where the given letter does appear more than once in the guess word:

 These are a little tricky to spell out.
 Essentially, a letter can only be given a 'y' or 'g' tile colour for as many times as it appears in the solution word.
 For example, if the solution word is 'break' and the guess word is 'prior', a yellow will not be returned for the last 'r' in 'prior', as the first 'r' in prior is assigned a 'g', and there is only one 'r' in break.
 The rules are effectively:

 'b' a blank tells you that the given letter in the guess word is not in the solution word OR that this letter type has already been assigned 'g's or 'y's   equal to the number of times it occurs in the solution word
-    'g' a green tells you that the given letter in the guess word is in the solution word in the exact same index 'y' a yellow tells you that the given letter is in the solution word, but is not in the same index as it appears for the guess word
+'g' a green tells you that the given letter in the guess word is in the solution word in the exact same index
+'y' a yellow tells you that the given letter is in the solution word, but is not in the same index as it appears for the guess word

 The above rules do not translate so simply into checks to perform.
 Thinking about how to capture these rules, the difference from the first set of rules really boils down to the fact that we need to account for letters in the solution word being 'used up' by 'g' or 'y' tiles.
 I can account for this by changing tiles in the solution word after they have been 'used' to a '$' so that they are no longer picked up by checks such as .includes() for letters further along in the guess.
 When a 'y' is returned, I will need to be careful not to change letters in the solution word that correspond to a 'g' tile colour to '$', as this could break a subsequent 'g' check.